-These projects are a few examples of my work as a designer for companies like Telenav, Matterport, Motorola, and Razorfish.
+These projects are a few examples of my work as a UX designer for companies like Telenav, Matterport, Motorola, and Razorfish.

 In-Vehicle Voice Assistant

-Telenav | 2021
+Telenav | 2020

 In this presentation I review past in-vehicle voice recognition systems and how to build safer and more intuitive digital assistants for the next generation infotainment systems.